rpicard/explore-flask/_sources/environment.txt

 have packages that are installed for development only. ``pip freeze`` doesn't discriminate between the two, it just lists the packages that are currently installed.
-As a result, you may want to manually track your depencies as you add them.
+As a result, you may want to manually track your dependencies as you add them.
 You can separate those packages needed to run your application and those needed to develop your application into *require_run.txt* and *require_dev.txt* respectively.